PeishiJiang/KIM/paper/paper.md

 # Examples
 We present two applications of KIM in performing inverse modeling, with Jupyter notebook provided in the repository to guide the package usage.
 For each case, we developed three types of inverse mappings: (1) the original inverse mapping without knowledge-informed, denoted as $M_0$; (2) the knowledge-informed inverse mapping only using global sensitivity analysis (Step 1), denoted as $M_1$; and (3) the knowledge-informed inverse mapping using both Step 1 and Step 2, denoted as $M_2$.
 100 neural networks, $N_e=1$, are trained for each mapping.
 The remaining configurations can be found in the example jupyter notebook.

-**Case 1: Calibrating a cloud chamber model.** Cloud chamber model has been widely applied as a virtual reality of a true cloud chamber to study both turbulence and clouds and reveal aerosol–cloud–turbulence interactions [@Wang:2024].
-The objective of this example is to estimate two key parameters, i.e., wall fluxes ($\lambda_w$) and collision processes ($\lambda_c$) using inverse mapping.
-To that, an ensemble of 513 model runs were generated based on a model set up shown in Figure TBD, by varying the values of the two parameters using Sobol sequence.
-27 Virtual sensors are configured, each of which 'records' multiple variables including flow properties and cloud properties.
-The statistics of these variables, calculated over six 5-min periods, are used as the inputs of the inverse mappings, including the temporal standard deviation of vertical velocity ($W$ std), the temporal mean of temperature ($T$ mean), the temporal standard deviation of temperature ($T$ std), the temporal mean of supersaturation ($SS$ mean), the temporal standard deviation of supersaturation ($SS$ std), the mean radius of droplet size distribution (DSD) ($R$ mean, with $R$ representing radius hereafter), the standard deviation of radius ($R$ std), the skewness of radius ($R$ skew), and the kurtosis of radius ($R$ kurt).
+**Case 1: Calibrating a cloud chamber model.** Cloud chamber model has been widely applied as a virtual reality of a true cloud chamber to study turbulence, clouds, and their interactions [@Thomas2019scaling; @Wang:2024; @Wang2024dual; @Wang2024glaciation; @Wang2025intercomparison].
+The objective of this example is to estimate two key parameters, i.e., the scaling coefficients of wall fluxes ($\lambda_w$) and collision processes ($\lambda_c$) using inverse mapping.
+To that, an ensemble of 513 model runs were generated based on a model set up detailed in @Wang:2025, by varying the values of the two parameters using Sobol sequence.
+27 virtual sensors are configured, each of which 'records' multiple variables including flow properties and cloud properties.
+The statistics of these variables, calculated over six 5-min periods, are used as the inputs of the inverse mappings, including the temporal standard deviation of vertical velocity, the temporal mean of temperature, the temporal standard deviation of temperature, the temporal mean of supersaturation, the temporal standard deviation of supersaturation, the droplet radius mean, standard deviation, skewness, and kurtosis.
+Later in \autoref{fig:cc-1}, these statistics are indicated as Wstd, Tmean, Tstd, SSmean, SSstd, Rmean, Rstd, Rskew, and Rkurt, respectively.

-Figure \autoref{fig:cc-1} shows the sensitivity analysis and the redundancy check.
+\autoref{fig:cc-1} shows the sensitivity analysis and the redundancy check.
 These two steps greatly reduce the total number of critical model states as the inputs to the inverse mappings.
 For $\lambda_w$, it drops from 1458 first to 1168 (via global sensitivity analysis) and then to 1043 (via redundancy checks).
 For the logarithm of $\lambda_c$, it is reduced to only 336 model states.
-The corresponding training results in the test dataset are shown in Figure \autoref{fig:cc-2}.
+The corresponding training results in the test dataset are shown in \autoref{fig:cc-2}.
 It is obvious that the two KIMs, i.e., $M_1$ and $M_2$, outperforms the original inverse mapping that takes all 1043 as the inputs, with reduced bias and uncertainty.

 ![Preliminary analysis of cloud chamber ensemble modeling.\label{fig:cc-1}](../docs/figures/im_cloudchamber_1.png){ width=80% }